 Seattle was my artistic birthplace and I’d always hoped to return.
 Being near this much nature is amazing.
 The Native American cultures inhabiting this region instilled something in the ground, air, water, trees, mountains—it’s a spiritual hotspot.

 All the old-growth trees, the flowering cherry trees in the spring, the fountain, the view of Mount Rainier—the UW campus is like an arboretum with buildings.
 I love the historic Penthouse Theatre (the first theater-in-the-round built in the U.S.), and the Jones Playhouse is great too.
-I like the vibe at the Burke Museum café.
 I also love Magus Books near the Ave.

 There’s so much interesting theater in so many corners of the city!
 The 12th Avenue Arts facility is terrific, as is the small 18th & Union theater for solo shows.
 So is ArtsWest.
 On the Boards, ACT, Seattle Rep, and Washington Hall have great spaces.
 The Center Theatre was built for my old company, and now Seattle Shakespeare Company and Book-It Theatre put on plays there.